My new homes Login

 • All properties sold through Shared ownership are leasehold.

-• Not all lenders offer mortgages to Shared ownership properties.
+• Not all lenders offer mortgages for Shared ownership properties.

 Article overview